 Coca de Trempó is the combination of the two – a sort of baked salad pizza bread, Mallorcan style.
 But the flavour is quite far from being a pizza.
 The Coca can be crispy like a biscuit – not like an Italian thin and crispy pizza – and of course, there is no cheese.
 Instead, the coca is fully loaded with toppings.

-Though Coca de Trempó may be one of the most popular varieties, you can find Coca Mallorquina topped with all variety of veg, meats and seafood.
+Though Coca de Trempó may be one of the most popular varieties, you can find Coca Mallorquina topped with all variety of veg, meats, and seafood making it an appealing culinary experience for many.
+It’s also a great dish to have in your repoitre, especially those exploring private chef jobs abroad.

 We had a terrific Coca de Trempó with fresh little sardines added at Clandesti restaurant as part of their cooking class program.